-Whether because of a house fire, natural disaster, or domestic violence, people from all walks of life can find themselves temporarily displaced from their home.
+Whether because of a house fire, natural disaster, medical condition, or domestic violence, people from all walks of life can find themselves temporarily displaced from their home.

-Recognizing that there is a dire need for emergency sheltering of pets, The Anti-Cruelty Society has established the SAFE program.
-Providing thirty days of cost-free care to approved applicants, this invaluable service keeps pets safe while their owners seek out new housing.
+Recognizing that there is a need for emergency sheltering of pets, The Anti-Cruelty Society has established the SAFE program.
+Providing 30 days of free care to approved applicants, this invaluable service keeps pets safe while their owners seek out new housing.

-- The Anti-Cruelty Society will provide daily food, water, socialization, exercise and basic preventative medical care for pets in the program.
+- The Anti-Cruelty Society will provide daily food, water, socialization, exercise, and basic preventive medical care for pets in the program.

-- Pets admitted into the program will also received vaccinations, spay/neuter surgery, and a micro-chip, free of charge, if the services have not been provided elsewhere.
+- Pets admitted into the program will also receive vaccinations, spay/neuter surgery, and a microchip, free of charge, if needed.

 - Confidentiality is of utmost importance.
 Only the referring agency and The Anti-Cruelty Society’s program coordinators will have any client identifying information.